ibm-cloud-docs/instructlab/gettingstarted.md

     ```
     {: pre}

-1. TAR the repository contents.
-In the next section, you upload this TAR to the COS bucket you created earlier.
-    ```sh
-    tar -czvf taxonomy.tar.gz taxonomy
-    ```
-    {: pre}
+1. Optional: Make updates to the taxonomy locally and push the changes back to your fork.

 ## Upload your taxonomy to COS